fokx/tauri-plugin-android-fs/README.md

             //
             // If you need to use file data on frontend,
-            // consider using Tauri’s custom protocols for efficient transmission.
-            // Or, convert uri to tauri_plugin_fs::FilePath and use convertFileSrc on frontend. let file_path: tauri_plugin_fs::FilePath = uri.into();
+            // consider using Tauri’s custom protocols for efficient transmission. let file_path: tauri_plugin_fs::FilePath = uri.into();
         }
     }